zeroknowledgediscovery/Cynet/README.rst

      |      Fit dataproc with specified grid parameters and
      |      create timeseries for
      |      date boundaries specified by INIT, THRESHOLD,
-     |      and END which do not have
+     |      and END or input list of custom coordinate boundaries which do NOT have
-     |      to match the arguments first input
-     |      to the dataproc
+     |      to match the arguments first input to the dataproc
      |
      |      Inputs:
-     |          grid (pd.DataFrame): dataframe of location
+     |          grid (dictionary or list of lists): coordinate dictionary with
+     |              respective ranges and EPS value OR custom list of lists
+     |              of custom grid tiles as [coord1_start, coord1_stop,
-     |          timeseries data
+     |              coord2_start, coord2_stop]
      |          INIT (datetime.date): starting timeseries date
      |          END (datetime.date): ending timeseries date
      |          THRESHOLD (float): significance threshold
      |
      |      Outputs:
      |          (None)
+     |
      |
      |  getTS(self, _types=None, tile=None)
      |      Utilities for spatio temporal analysis